Raptors rout Warriors 130-77 for 2nd win in last 15 games

 Warriors: Curry was sidelined by a tailbone injury for the sixth time in eight games after scoring 68 points in 67 minutes in the two preceding games.
 He will play Sunday at Atlanta. … Curry and Green each have missed eight games this season. … F Eric Paschall played 23 minutes after missing two games with a sore left wrist.

-Raptors: After being outrebounded in 14 straight games, the Raptors controlled the boards 53-38. … F DeAndre Bembry played 20 minutes after missing four games due to coronavirus. … G Kyle Lowry missed a third game due to a right foot infection.
+Raptors: The Raptors won the third quarter 46-14. . . .
+F DeAndre Bembry played 20 minutes after missing four games due to coronavirus. … G Kyle Lowry missed a third game due to a right foot infection.

 UP NEXT